 There are several very popular study Bibles on the market today that have serious binding flaws.
 These are often purchased in hardcover format and are not likely to last more than a couple of years.
 We have a constant flow of these Bibles coming in.
 The pages are falling out in chunks because they were bound with a simple glue strip.
 To remedy this, we can insert glue-soaked cords into the spine and apply new glue and mull (hinge cloth).

 If you have just purchased a Bible and it’s starting to break apart, take it back before you get too attached to it.
-But if you are already beyond that point, we are here to help you in any way we can, from simple page or hinge repairs to complete restoration and rebinding.
+But if you are already beyond that point, we are here to help you in any way we can, from simple page or hinge repairs, to spine replacements, or to complete restoration and rebinding.

 *Cord insertion.
-This works on glued spine, and also works on broken spine sewing.
+This works on glued bindings, and also works on broken sewing.

 *Re-casing — just putting the book back into the original cover, and tightening up a loose text block.
 This works as long as the cover is still in one piece, even with bonded leather.
-But if there’s already much deterioration on a bonded leather cover, we would probably recommend rebinding.
+But if there’s already much deterioration on a bonded leather cover, we would probably recommend rebinding with a new cover.

 *Patching a tear in a genuine leather cover.
-This can be sometimes be done with a bit of suede, but is not recommended for bonded leather.
+This can be sometimes be done with a bit of leather under the original, but is not recommended for bonded leather.
 If there is much wear on the cover, we would usually recommend rebinding over patching unless it’s for a keepsake Bible that will not be used much.
+Once bonded leather has started to deteriorate, it is not restorable.

 *Adding a graceful curve to a spine — the opposite of the preceding operation.